carolineshipley/UFOs/README.md

 ## Results
 The first webpage only had a date filter and the users needed to click a button for the filter to be applied.

 The new webpage allows users to filter date, city, state, country and shape.
-And the filter us applied by inputting a criteria into one of the filter fields.
+And the filter is applied by inputting a criteria into one of the filter fields.
 The webpage will then automatically filter the table to display relevant data.

 Below is how the webpage looks like before applying a filter:
 ![unfiltered_table](https://github.com/carolineshipley/UFOs/blob/main/Resources/UFOs.PNG)